GoogleCloudPlatform/compute-image-tools/docs/daisy-import-userguide.md

 # Limitations and Known Issues

-*   Importing virtual disks with the example workflows that use LVM partitions are not supported.
-*   Virtual disks must be partitioned such that first partition is the primary partition containing the root filesystem and the boot loader.
-At this time, the example workflows cannot figure out if the bootloader is on a differnet partition.
 *   Only virtual disks that use Grub as the default boot loader are supported.
 *   Networking: Import workflow sets the interface to DHCP.
 If that fails, or if there are other interfaces set with firewalls, special routing, VPN's, or other non-standard configurations, networking may fail and while the resulting instance may boot, you may not be able to access it.